 Confucius lived after people around him began using iron tools, and the use of iron brought a higher productivity in agriculture, a rise in population, more urban growth, improvements in transportation and trade, coinage and new wealth.
 This changed and loosened social stratification and may have led some scholars to see the world as askew.
 Some scholars are described as responding by becoming recluses.
 Confucius is described as trying to make society proper by opening a school for those he thought were potential leaders.

 Confucius is described as a teacher who conversed rather than lectured.
 He is described as the first among the Chinese to support himself by teaching, as the Sophists did in Athens – by charging tuition.

 According to legend, Confucius also became active in politics, advocating government for the happiness of the common people rather than the pleasure of their rulers, and he advocated a reduction of taxes, the mitigation of severe punishments and the avoidance of wars.

 Confucius is described by his biographers as advocating the restoration and renovation of the institutions of the first of the Zhou emperors.
 He is described as blaming the ills of his day on leaders neglecting old Zhou rituals or performing these rituals incorrectly.
-Controversy exists over whether Confucius actually revered the early rule of the Zhou emperors or merely pretended such reverence in order to make his views more palatable to contemporaries – a subterfuge that would have contradicted sayings attributed to Confucius about honesty, sincerity and straight-forwardness.
+Controversy exists over whether Confucius actually revered the early rule of the Zhou emperors or merely pretended such reverence in order to make his views more palatable to contemporaries – a subterfuge that would have contradicted sayings attributed to him about honesty, sincerity and straight-forwardness.

-Copyright © 2009-2014 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.